kraemer-raimund/intentional-git-kata/README.md

 **Conquer the fear of Git!**

 Practice and understand Git operations like rebase, interactive rebase, and others ... **all in a safe environment.**<br>
 Break it.
 Fix it.
 Reset it.
 Build your intuition.
 Create new habits.
-Get confidence in your workflows.
+Get confident in your workflows.

 Most importantly: **Have fun!**